-At the end of the article you need to ask your readers to do something.
-This is your call to action, or CTA.
+At the end of the article, you need to ask your readers to do something.
+This is your call to action or CTA.

-It could be as simple as asking them a question to help jumpstart discussion in the comment sections, which is how I end all of my posts:
+It could be as simple as asking them a question to help jumpstart a discussion in the comment sections, which is how I end all of my posts:

-No matter what it is never waste the opportunity to request something from your readers.
-And get this…if you do this early and often for small requests like asking a question at the end of a blog post…then you will train them to respond when you ask for a slightly larger thing.
+No matter what it is, never waste the opportunity to request something from your readers.
+And get this: if you do this early and often for small requests like asking a question at the end of a blog post, then you will train them to respond when you ask for a slightly larger thing.

 And that’s the key…progressively ask for a little bit more and more…and eventually they won’t notice that you are asking for something big!